SS Belgenland (1914): 1935 summer cruises

 In May 1935 National Tours, Inc. chartered Columbia for a series of four cruises to the West Indies, Panama and Venezuela.
 The first and third were to start from New York on 6 July and 3 August and visit Saint Thomas, Curaçao, La Guaira, Colón, the Panama Canal, and Kingston, Jamaica.
 The second and fourth were to start on 20 July and 17 August and visit Port-au-Prince, Puerto Colombia, Colón and Kingston.
 Each cruise was to be for 13 days, and the fare was $145 per passenger.

 The first cruise carried 500 passengers, and the second carried either 600 or 535 (reports differ).

 In 1933 the Twenty-first Amendment to the United States Constitution had repealed the prohibition of alcohol in the United States.
-When Columbia returned to New York on 2 August, about 90 per cent of her passengers brought liquor home with them.
+When Columbia returned to New York on 2 August, about 90 percent of her passengers brought liquor home with them.
 She completed the series of four cruises at the end of August and was then laid up again.

 Laid up and scrapped

-In June 1935 the regulations for merchant ships registered in the U.S. were revised, and IMM estimated that to pass an inspection by the newly reorganised Bureau of Navigation and Steamboat Inspection it would cost between $250,000 and $500,000 to modify Columbia, which would make the ship unprofitable.
+In June 1935 the regulations for merchant ships registered in the US were revised, and IMM estimated that to pass an inspection by the newly reorganised Bureau of Navigation and Steamboat Inspection it would cost between $250,000 and $500,000 to modify Columbia, which would make the ship unprofitable.
 IMM said she could still be operated profitably if registered in the UK, but the company would not countenance doing so.

 By September 1935 Columbia was laid up, initially at a pier in the North River, and then at Hoboken, New Jersey.
 On 12 February 1936 IMM put her up for sale for scrap, and a month later Douglas & Ramsey of Glasgow bought her, reportedly for $275,000.
 On 22 April she left New York with a skeleton crew.
 She crossed the Atlantic for the final time and on 4 May 1936 she arrived off Bridgeness Pier at Bo'ness on the Firth of Forth.
 On 22 May she left her anchorage and was run aground at high tide under her own power at P&W MacLellan's yard to be scrapped.